 On the hosting side, we can probably expect more consolidation.
 The market is still remarkably fragmented, which introduces many inefficiencies.
 In fact, more mergers are likely.

-As technology matures, we’re also going to see increasing feature parity across different OTT solutions.
+As the technology matures, we’re also going to see increasing feature parity across different OTT solutions.
 Increasingly, the differentiating factor will be customer support, ease-of-use, and integrations.

 On the technical front, 2020 is likely the year that H.264 will start to be surpassed.
 With increasing encoding speeds, it’s likely that AV1 will likely begin an inexorable rise.
 However, it remains to be seen how long this will take.
 H.264 took years to gain market dominance.